akeyser2/Onitama_Final_Project/README.md

 # CPSC 224 Final Project: Onitama

 ### Project Description:
-We are desining a virtual re-creation of the strategical board game Onitama.
+For our Software Development final project, we designed a virtual re-creation of the strategic board game Onitama.
 This uses completely custom artwork for all of the sprites.
-This is a re-creation of the original game, and does not include any of the expansions.
+This is a re-creation of the original game and does not include any of the expansions.
+To run the game, run the "GameMenu.java" file inside src\main\java\edu\gonzaga\BasicGUI  --  (working on creating an executable .jar file)

 ### Team Information: